graphql-java/graphql-java-page/content/documentation/master/relay.md

 Very basic support for [Relay](https://github.com/facebook/relay) is included.

-**Note**: Relay refers here to "Relay Classic", there is no support for "Relay Modern".

-Please look at https://github.com/graphql-java/todomvc-relay-java for a full example project,
+Please look at [https://github.com/graphql-java/todomvc-relay-java](https://github.com/graphql-java/todomvc-relay-java) for a full example project,

 Relay send queries to the GraphQL server as JSON containing a ``query`` field and a ``variables`` field.
 The ``query`` field is a JSON string, and the ``variables`` field is a map of variable definitions.
 A relay-compatible server will need to parse this JSON and pass the ``query`` string to this library as the query and the ``variables`` map as the third argument to ``execute`` as shown below.

 {{< highlight java "linenos=table" >}}

     @RequestMapping(value = "/graphql", method = RequestMethod.POST, produces = MediaType.APPLICATION_JSON_VALUE)
     @ResponseBody
     public Object executeOperation(@RequestBody Map body) {